jurgenwigg/py3S60/newcore/Doc/reference/expressions.rst

    object: dictionary
    pair: sequence; item

-Subscription of a sequence (string, tuple or list) or mapping (dictionary) object usually selects an item from the collection:
+A subscription selects an item of a sequence (string, tuple or list) or mapping (dictionary) object:

 .. productionlist:: python-grammar
    subscription: `primary` "[" `expression_list` "]"